myl7/remark-github-beta-blockquote-admonitions/README.md

     // Classes the <p> title should be added with
     title: string | string[] | (title: string) => (string | string[])
   }
-  // Which title texts in <p> should make the block considered as admonitions
+  // Which title texts in <p> should make the block considered as admonitions.
+  // This is performed before any other actions, e.g., it gets `[!NOTE]`.
   titleFilter: string[] | (title: string) => boolean
   // The function allows you to differ displayed title text in the output with
   // the one checked in the plugin such as whether the block is an admonition
   // and the classes the plugin is going to add.
-The differing is done before
+The differing is done after the
-  // all checks.
+  // filter check.
 This may help you to embed custom title text with particular
   // admonition type like "[!Note/My Title]".
 By default, both two variables
   // use the same value with the prefix `[!` and suffix `]` trimmed.
   titleTextMap: (title: string) => { displayTitle: string; checkedTitle: string }